Contrastive Attraction and Contrastive Repulsion for Representation Learning: Introduction

 \section{Introduction}

-For unsupervised representation learning, the contrastive learning (CL) framework~\citep{oord2018representation,poole2018variational} has achieved remarkable success, benefiting downstream tasks in a wide variety of areas~\citep{clustergcn,misra2020self,He_2020_CVPR,chen2020simple,fang2020cert,Giorgi2020DeCLUTRDC}.
-The conventional loss under the CL framework typically appears in a one-vs-many softmax form that encourages the encoder to distinguish the positive sample from multiple negative samples.
-In image representation learning, this scheme is widely used to encourage the encoder to learn representations that are invariant to unnecessary details in the {data} space~\citep{wang2017normface,davidson2018hyperspherical,hjelm2018learning,tian2019contrastive,bachman2019learning}. {With the unit hypersphere being the most common assumption on the latent representation, the role played by contrasting a positive sample with multiple negative samples given a query is demystified as avoiding collapsed solutions, {\textit{e.g.,} the encoder produces a constant for any inputs}, and uniformly distributing the representations of samples on the unit hypersphere~\citep{wang2020understanding}. }
+The conventional Contrastive Learning (CL) loss~\citep{oord2018representation,poole2018variational} has achieved remarkable success in representation learning, benefiting downstream tasks in a variety of areas~\citep{misra2020self,He_2020_CVPR,chen2020simple,fang2020cert,Giorgi2020DeCLUTRDC}.
+This loss typically appears in a one-vs-many softmax form to make the encoder distinguish the positive sample within multiple negative samples.
+In image representation learning, this scheme is widely used to encourage the encoder to learn representations that are invariant to unnecessary details in the representation space, for which the unit hypersphere is the most common assumption~\citep{wang2017normface,davidson2018hyperspherical,hjelm2018learning,tian2019contrastive,bachman2019learning}.
+Meanwhile, the contrast with negative samples is demystified as avoiding the collapse issue, where the encoder outputs a trivial constant, and uniformly distributing samples on the hypersphere~\citep{wang2020understanding}.
+Beyond the usage of negative samples, several non-contrastive methods in parallel considers using momentum encoders, stop gradient operation~\citep{caron2020unsupervised,chen2021exploring,chen2020simple,caron2021emerging}, \textit{etc.}